Rndwiga/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * main.h - a file that contains all the prototypes
 * 0-strcat.c - a function that concatenates two strings
 * 1-strncat.c - a function that concatenates two strings
+* 2-strncpy.c - a function that copies a string
+*